Investor Relations

 The Company recognises the importance of its employees to its achievements.
 Regular internal communication meetings are conducted across all sites to ensure employees are knowledgeable about a range of topics.
 Questions and suggestions are encouraged through a range of formal and informal channels directly to divisional Managing Directors.
 These employee feedback channels have led to tangible outputs and changes to working practices.
 Our staff expect to be able to work in a safe and comfortable environment, and to be provided with the necessary skills and knowledge to perform their work to the required standard.
 We provide ongoing training wherever required and conduct routine appraisals with the staff.

-Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Principle 5: Embed effective risk management, internal controls and assurance activities considering both opportunities and threats, throughout the organisation

 The Board has overall responsibility for the Group’s systems of internal control and risk management.
 The Board identifies the major business risks with management and establishes appropriate procedures to measure and manage those risks.
 These involve a system of measurement, control and reporting on a variety of internal and external factors.
-There are detailed procedures for the production of budgets covering profit and loss accounts, balance sheets and cash flows.
-Monthly subsidiary and group management accounts are produced with comparisons against budget and prior year.
+The Group’s risk register is formally reviewed by the Board at least once a year and more frequently if Management consider that the risks have changed.

-The principal risks and uncertainties associated with the business activities are set out in the Strategic Report on page 25 of the 2024 Annual Report.
+Management also reports on major changes in the business environment including any possible impact on internal forecasts.
+The principal risks and uncertainties associated with the business activities are set out in the Strategic Report on page 24 of the 2025 Annual Report.

 The Chairman’s role is to ensure that the Board operates effectively to deliver the long-term success of the Group.
 This includes ensuring that the Non-Executive Directors always have access to the executive management team to provide both support and challenge, all directors are able to express their views openly at Board meetings and that all directors are encouraged to bring independent judgement to bear on all issues.
 There are specific instructions in place for the timetable and content of Board papers so that the directors are properly briefed before the Board meetings.
 The Board has a number of matters reserved for its consideration, with the principal responsibilities being to monitor performance and to ensure that there are proper internal controls in place, to agree overall strategy, to approve major capital expenditure and to review budgets.